-Callistemon brachyandrus is usually a small to medium shrub with small prickly leaves.
+Callistemon brachyandrus is usually a small to medium shrub, growing to 3 metres tall by 2 metres wide.
 Young growth is softly hairy.

-The Prickly Bottlebrush could be grown in an informal hedge.
+The Prickly Bottlebrush could be grown in an informal hedge or background shrub.
 Pruning after the main flowering period will keep plants bushy and flowering prolifically.

-We first encountered this free-flowering Bottlebrush growing in a Taree garden on the North Coast of New South Wales.
+Author’s note: We first encountered this free-flowering Bottlebrush growing in a Taree garden on the North Coast of New South Wales.
 Cuttings were collected and now specimens are scattered throughout our cold climate garden.
 Our plants have proved to be very hardy and cope with drought and frost.
-They have developed into small shrubs about one metre tall.
+They have developed into small shrubs about 1 metre tall.

 Propagate from seed and cuttings.

 The species was described and illustrated in the Journal of the Horticultural Society of London 1849 Volume 4.
 The seed was said to have been collected on the north coast of Australia in 1843.
 This may have been an error as Callistemon brachyandrus is an inland species and unlikely to be found on the coast.

 The genus Callistemon has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to ‘lump’ the genus into Melaleuca and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.
 There are currently about 30 species of Callistemon, which are found in all states of Australia as well as New Caledonia.
 About 28 are endemic to Australia.
 NSW currently recognises 24 species.
 New species have been described in the last 20 years.